NicLandajo/Crate/README.md

 Lives on [https://github.com/CrateTools/CrateCamDB](https://github.com/CrateTools/CrateCamDB) and Curators can update from it right from Crate´s interface.

 Crate's Camera module ships with a reference database of digital cinema, broadcast, drone, mobile, and film camera sensor specifications.
-This data is derived in part from **[VFXCamDB](https://vfxcamdb.com)** maintained by **Tony D'Agostino** and **[Matchmove machine](https://camdb.matchmovemachine.com/)** maintained by **Matchmove machine**.
+This data is derived in part from **[VFXCamDB](https://vfxcamdb.com)** and **[Matchmove machine](https://camdb.matchmovemachine.com/)**

-We are genuinely grateful and the Camera module would not exist in its current form without Tony D'Agostino and Matchmove machine work.
+Crate Camera module would not exist in its current form without those projects.
 If you find this data useful, please consider [supporting VFXCamDB](https://vfxcamdb.com/donate/) and [supporting Matchmove machine](https://camdb.matchmovemachine.com/donate) directly.

-Any inaccuracies in Crate's database are ours, not Vfx Camera Database and Matchmove machine; corrections are welcome via the issue tracker, and significant ones will be reported back to the mentioned parent databases.
+Any inaccuracies in Crate's database are ours, not Vfx Camera Database and Matchmove machine; corrections are welcome via the issue tracker.
 #